thegreatco/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/ICs.IOExpanders.Ftxxxx/Driver/Readme.md

 ## macOS

-*NOTE* - This may not be necessary, as MacOS includes a Virtual COM Port (MCP) driver since macOS 10.9 (Mavericks).
+*NOTE* - This may not be necessary, as MacOS includes a Virtual COM Port (VCP) driver since macOS 10.9 (Mavericks).
 If you are using an older version of macOS, you may need to install the FTDI D2XX drivers.

 1. Download the D2XX driver for macOS from the [FTDI Drivers page](https://ftdichip.com/drivers/d2xx-drivers/).
 2. Follow the installation instructions provided in the driver package.